nithinganesh1/Python/Deep Learning/Readme.md

 2. tanh function
    ![image](https://github.com/nithinganesh1/Python/assets/122164879/9ea4039c-ccae-4efd-8717-7473b652669c)
     The curves of tanh function and sigmoid function are relatively similar
-   - The output interval of tanh is 1), and the whole function is 0-centric, which is better than sigmod.
+   - The output interval of tanh is 1), and the whole function is 0-centric, which is better than sigmoid.
      ```
      tanh the output values range between −1 and 1, which is just the sigmoid function curve extended.
 Hence, negative inputs of the hyperbolic functions will be mapped to a negative output as well as the input values that are nearing zero will also be mapped to output values nearing zero.
 Therefore, the network is not stuck due to the above features during training.
      ```